JennysJam/blog/content/blog/copygc/index.md

 ## No more marking, only forwarding.

-Since we neither engage in marking nor sweeping, we can rip out almost all code related to mark and sweep code (which would no longer compile correctly anyone because we updated our VM and Object types).
+Since we neither engage in marking nor sweeping, we can rip out almost all code related to mark and sweep code (which would no longer compile correctly anymore because we updated our VM and Object types).

 We need to first handle all of our roots.
 To do this, we simply walk over each of the root, and perform evacuation and forwarding on each of the pointed to objects: